charlessu800/MMv3/docs/lab2.md

 ## Sanity Check

-Now that your mouse is assembled, it is time to run a sanity check to make sure everything is working.
+Now that your mouse is assembled, it is time to make sure everything is working by running a [sanity check](sanity.md).

-1. Follow the [setup](../README.md) instructions to get the firmware and libraries uploaded.
-2. Follow the [sanity lab](sanity.md) to run the sanity check.

 ## IR Calibration